-Khloe Kardashian And Tristan Thompson Reportedly ‘Clinging On To Romance,’ Shares ‘Radar Online’
+Khloe Kardashian And Tristan Thompson Barely Speaking And ‘Clinging On To Romance,’ Shares ‘Radar Online’

 “They have nothing to say to each other and they’ll spend hours in the house without uttering a word.
 It doesn’t help that they have nothing in common besides the physical attraction, and that’s suffering too.”

 And not only is the couple supposedly not speaking to each other very often, but the source also says that Khloe and Tristan find one another incredibly boring and there is “no intellectual stimulation to speak of.”
-The couple have been seen hitting the town together, going to dinner and going on public outings, but the source dishes that these outings are very “forced” and Tristan usually ends up dragging one of his friends along just so he has someone to talk to.
+The couple has been seen hitting the town together, going to dinner and going on public outings, but the source dishes that these outings are very “forced” and Tristan usually ends up dragging one of his friends along just so he has someone to talk to.

-But her romance, or lack there of, with Thompson isn’t the only thing that is weighing heavy on Khloe in recent months.
+But her romance, or lack thereof, with Thompson isn’t the only thing that is weighing heavy on Khloe in recent months.
 A source claims that Khloe has become distraught over internet trolls who have had less than kind things to say about her daughter’s appearance.

 “People tell her it’s garbage and she knows True’s as cute as they come, but it’s still caused her lots of sleepless nights and she’s shed many tears,” the source claims.

-However, there is one bright spot in Khloe’s life at the moment — she’s really happy to be back in the Los Angeles with family now.
+However, there is one bright spot in Khloe’s life at the moment — she’s really happy to be back in Los Angeles with family now.
 As the Inquisitr shared, the reality star recently told fans in a blog post that she loves being home.
 And not only does she love being in her house itself, which she claims she missed, but she also dished that she loves having True so close to her cousins.

 “I’m over the moon about being home!
 Of course, I missed my actual house immensely while I was in Cleveland — there’s nothing like enjoying your own home.
 I’m most excited about being so close to my family.
 Getting the kids together and having True do all of her classes with her cousins is a great feeling!”
 Kardashian stated.